End of Days (film): Plot

 Satan confronts Jericho in his apartment, offering to resurrect his family if he surrenders Christine.
-Jericho resists and throws Satan out of the window to the street below.
-Bobby then arrives, unharmed, and agrees to help protect Christine.
+Jericho resists and throws Satan out the window to the street below.
+Bobby then arrives unharmed and agrees to help protect Christine.
 Jericho returns to the church and prevents more Vatican knights from sacrificing her.
 Satan intervenes and massacres the knights, while Jericho and Christine flee.
 However, Bobby betrays them, abducts Christine, and leaves Jericho to be beaten by a Satanist mob.
 Satan then crucifies Jericho, letting him live so he can witness his ultimate triumph.

 Jericho awakens on December 31, having been rescued by Kovak and his clergy.
 He tracks the Satanists to a subterranean lair where they are gathered in worship as Satan prepares to impregnate Christine.
 Jericho intervenes and rescues her, but is confronted by Bobby, who reveals that Satan spared his life in exchange for servitude.
 However, Bobby refuses to kill his friend, prompting Satan to immolate him once more.
 Before Jericho and Christine escape, he destroys Satan's physical body with a grenade.
 The pair barricade themselves inside a church, holding off hordes of Satanists.
 In front of the Christian iconography, Jericho discards his weapon and prays for God's help.

 Satan breaks into the church in a monstrous winged form and possesses Jericho.
 With only moments before midnight, Satan attempts to rape Christine.
 Responding to her pleas, Jericho regains control long enough to sacrifice himself by impaling his body on a sword held by a statue of the Archangel Michael.
 Satan is expelled and cast back into Hell.
 Before he dies, Jericho sees a vision of his wife and daughter waiting for him.
 Christine thanks Jericho for saving her life as the world celebrates the dawn of a new millennium.